 - Preheat oven to 300 degrees.
 Line a baking sheet with a Silpat mat or parchment paper.

 - Stir together dry ingredients until combined.
-(Oats, sugar, cinnamon, salt)
+(Oats, sugar, salt)

 Add in coconut oil and honey and mix until combined. - Place mixture on a baking sheet.
 Spread it to about 3/4 inches thick but be sure to keep it all together in a big rectangle.
 Do not spread out all over baking sheet.